cybertraining-dsc/fa20-523-307/project/project.md

 ## Abstract

 In behavioral economics, it is said that emotions have an effect on individual's behavior and their choice in their decision making process.
 This can be true for a society at large but can this apply to the leader of the free world?
-Here we will investigate the collective mood of President Trump's tweets are correlated to the value of the Nasdaq Stock Market (NASDAQ).
-The applications of sentiment analysis and machine learning methods will help find the correlation that we are looking for.
+Here we will investigate the collective mood of President Trump's tweets are correlated to the value of the Nasdaq Stock Market (NASDAQ) during certain events during his presidency.
+The applications of sentiment analysis will help find the correlation that we are looking for.
 President Trump's tweets will be used to analyze the mood and the NASDAQ movements.

 Contents